Never try to predict the market

 Buffett said: "If you knew in February that the Dow Jones Industrial Average Index was going to 865 in May, why didn't you let me know it then?
 And if you didn't know what was going to happen during the ensuing three months back in February, how do you know in May?"

-We can see, apart from refusing to predict the market himself, Buffet also couldn't stand people obsessed with predictions, especially partners who offered belated advice.
+We can see that apart from refusing to predict the market himself, Buffet also couldn't stand people obsessed with predictions, especially partners who offered belated advice.
 He believed they were "biased".

 He also claimed that pundits who liked to predict markets actually revealed more about themselves than about the future.